monurcan/SummerSchoolChallenge/README.md

 fungi_train000018.jpg,eventDate
 ```

-Will spend five credits to buy the specified metadata for the specified photos.
+This example will spend five credits to buy the specified metadata for the specified photos.

 When you have bought metadata, you should *generate* and *get* your data.